key292sol/Maze-Creation-And-Path-Finding/README.md

 ### Random Prim's:
 I've implemented a modified version of it which uses cells instead of walls.

+### Binary Tree
+It is implemented so that it carves a passage to the left or above the current cell.

 ### Depth First Search
 Instead of using a stack, I have stored the backtracking info in the cells itself.